sjhloco/nornir_validate/README.md

 - Once happy with the commands add a layer of abstraction for *actual_state.py* and *desired_state.j2* so these can be fed in by the user when it is imported into another script to merge with the base files
 - Package it up as hopefully with a bigger command base and the ease of extending (abstraction of actual_state.py and desired_state.j2) should not be as much need to make changes to the base code
 - Drink a few beers 🍺🍺🍺
+- Convert JSON to HTML page something in the vain of the [Robot framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)
 - Maybe look at what is involved to add it as a nornir plugin

 To allow me to fudge it to be able to import it as a module (due to inheritance) I added the following to *nr_val.py* that I need to remember to remove when it gets packaged up and check validation_builder (as effects inheritance), don't forget.....